A Winter Wonderland in the Swiss Alpine village of Andermatt

 - A guided tour of Lucerne, one of the world's prettiest cities, followed by time to explore at leisure

-- Visiting Lucerne's Christmas market to soak up magical festive spirit, sample delicious local delicacies and sip mulled wine
+- Visiting Lucerne's Christmas market to soak up the magical festive spirit, sample delicious local delicacies and sip mulled wine

 - A guided nature walk to the 13thC 'Lords of Hospental Tower' in the beautiful Ursern valley